 - Note: You may mix passing scores from the old TSIA and TSIA2.
 For example, if you passed Reading and Writing on the TSIA, and are incomplete in math only, you may take only the math portion of the TSIA2.
 However, Reading and Writing are combined into one assessment in the TSIA2, so if you passed only Reading or only Writing previously, you must take the entire ELAR TSIA2 assessment.

 Phase 3: Remediation Advising for an Individual Success Plan

 If you do not pass one or more TSI Assessments, your enrollment hold will remain on your student account.
 When you meet with your college advisor for Remediation Advising during New Student Orientation, let them know you are not TSI complete.
 They will discuss with you a success plan based on your needs and degree plan, as well as on your past performance in the affected subject area(s).
-This plan may include developmental education and/or non-developmental coursework or other supports necessary to ensure readiness to perform college-level academic coursework.
+This plan may include developmental coursework or other supports necessary to ensure readiness to perform college-level academic coursework.
 Once your TSI Remediation Advising is completed and documented, your college will waive your TSI requirement for one semester and lift the TSI hold temporarily so that you can enroll in your first semester classes.
 At any time that you are able, you can choose to retake the assessment, and if you pass, you can drop any developmental coursework.
 Otherwise, you must follow this plan by taking the courses as instructed by your college.

 Frequently Asked Questions